fixie-ai/fixie-sdk-js/docs/agents.md

     ...
 ```

-The `query` parameter is either a `str` or a [`Message`][fixieai.agents.api.message] object.
+The `query` parameter is either a `str` or a [`Message`][fixieai.agents.api.Message] object.
 If the query parameter is a string, this parameter contains the text of the agent query.
-If the query parameter is a `Message` object, this parameter contains the text of the agent along with zero or more [`Embed`][fixieai.agents.api.embed] objects, as described in the [Embeds](#embeds) section below.
+If the query parameter is a `Message` object, this parameter contains the text of the agent along with zero or more [`Embed`][fixieai.agents.api.Embed] objects, as described in the [Embeds](#embeds) section below.

 The optional `user_storage` parameter provides the Func an interface to the Fixie [User Storage](#user-storage) service, as described below.

 The optional `oauth_handler` parameter provides the Func an interface for performing OAuth authentication with external services, as described in the [OAuth](#agent-oauth-support) section below.

-The function must return either a `str` or a [`Message`][fixieai.agents.api.message] object.
+The function must return either a `str` or a [`Message`][fixieai.agents.api.Message] object.
 Returning a string is equivalent to returning a `Message` object with the string as its `text` field and no `embeds`.

 ## Embeds

 **Embeds** enable the association of arbitrary binary data with a query or response Message in Fixie, similar to email attachments.
 Embeds can be used to store images, videos, text, or any other binary data.

-Embeds are represented by the [`Embed`][fixieai.agents.api.embed] class.
+Embeds are represented by the [`Embed`][fixieai.agents.api.Embed] class.
 Agents can access the Embeds associated with a Message as follows:

 ```python
 @agent.register_func()